On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent

 \section{Bias-reduced estimation}

-Naturally, the mean-square bound in Theorem~\ref{thm:main} is contributed from both the bias and variance of the batch-means estimator.
-As also argued by \cite{simon:1993}, controlling the bias of variance estimators is more important than controlling its variance, particularly when the bias is in the negative direction.
-For this reason \cite{vats:lugsail} proposed a lugsail batch-means estimator for stochastic simulation that can dramatically reduce bias in variance estimation.
+Naturally, the mean-square bound in Theorem~\ref{thm:main} is contributed from both the bias and variance of the batch-means estimator. \cite{vats:lugsail} proposed a lugsail batch-means estimator for stochastic simulation that can dramatically reduce bias in variance estimation.
 Our particular choice of equal batch-size allows an easy and effective implementation of the lugsail technique.
 Obtaining an exact expression of the bias of the batch-means estimator for a general SGD framework is an open problem.
 However, the following mean estimation model provides a motivation.

 \begin{example} \normalfont Consider for $i = 1, 2, \dots,n$, a mean estimation model $y_i = \theta^* + \epsilon_i$, where $\theta^* \in \mathbb{R}$ and $\epsilon_i$ are independent mean-zero random error terms.
 For the squared error loss function $f(\theta, \zeta) = (y - \theta)^2/2$ for estimating $\theta^*$, the $i^{\text{th}}$ SGD iterate is